 The Company is subject to the laws and regulations relating to environmental matters in all jurisdictions in which it operates, including provisions relating to property reclamation, discharge of hazardous materials and other matters.
 The Company may also be held liable should environmental problems be discovered that were caused by former owners and operators of its current properties and former properties in which it has previously had an interest.
 The Company is not aware of any existing environmental problems related to any of its current or former mineral property interests that may result in material liability to the Company.

-Notes to the Consolidated Financial Statements For the Years ended December 31, 2016, 2015 and 2014 (tabular dollar amounts expressed in thousands of United States dollars, except per share amounts)
+(tabular dollar amounts expressed in thousands of United States dollars, except per share amounts)

 10. Equipment